tylerharter/cs301-projects/spring19/p8/README.md

 `small_mapping.csv` and `mapping.csv` have 2 columns: `id` and `name`

-Here are a few rows from mapping.csv:
+Here are a few rows from `mapping.csv`:

 ```
 nm0000001,Fred Astaire